Frequently Asked Questions

 Can I apply for Recognition of Prior Learning or Advanced Standing?

-If you have successfully completed a Diploma, Advanced Diploma or any University level study in the past, you may be eligible to apply for Advanced Standing (Recognition of Prior Learning-RPL) in the Bachelor of Dementia Care.
+If you have successfully completed a Diploma, Advanced Diploma or any University level study in the past, you may be eligible to apply for Advanced Standing (Recognition of Prior Learning-RPL) in the Dementia Care Program.
 In some cases workplace experience may also be considered.
-Once you have accepted your offer for study in the Bachelor of Dementia Care, please contact Dementia.Care@utas.edu.au for more information.
+Once you have accepted your offer for study in the Dementia Care Program, please contact Dementia.Care@utas.edu.au for more information.

 I am working full-time.
 Should I do full-time study?